-The Parties have the right to select a Support Person to provide support and assistance throughout the Title IX process.
-A Party may be accompanied by a Support Person to any meeting or hearing to which they are required or are eligible to attend.
-A Support Person cannot represent the Party during any investigatory meeting/interview or proceeding and cannot address an investigator/Decision-maker(s) unless they are designated as an Advisor for the hearing process or are otherwise granted permission by the investigator/Decision-maker(s).
+Support Person to any meeting or hearing to which they are required or are eligible to attend.
+A Support Person cannot represent the Party during any investigatory meeting/interview or proceeding and cannot address an investigator/Decision-maker(s) unless they are designated as an Advisor for the hearing process, or are otherwise granted permission by the investigator/Decision-maker(s).

-2. Advisors
+2. Advisors 3.2.

 The Parties have the right to select an Advisor of their choosing to conduct cross-examination at the hearing.
-A Party's Advisor of choice may be, but does not need to be, an attorney.
+A Party's Advisor of choice may be, but does not need to be, an attorney.8 The Advisor is not prohibited from having a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor of or against the Parties to a particular case.
+The Advisor is also not prohibited from being a witness in the matter.
 The Parties can choose to have their Support Person fulfill this function or may select an additional individual to serve as the Advisor at the hearing.
 While the Advisor may attend any investigatory meeting/interview, the Advisor cannot represent the Party during any such meeting/interview, unless otherwise granted permission by the investigator.

-As discussed in Section VIII.J.6. below, the Party's Advisor will conduct cross-examination during the hearing.
+As discussed in Section VIII.J.6. below, the Party's Advisor will conduct any cross-examination during the hearing.
 If a Party does not select an Advisor for this purpose, or the chosen Advisor does not attend the hearing, Rutgers will provide the Party with an Advisor for the sole purpose of conducting cross-examination at the hearing.

-3. Campus Liaison
+4.3.
+Campus Liaison